top of page

 "Something has changed in my thinking about the presentation...
 After our conversation, I talked with my band colleagues.
 We changed the set list and added solo parts...
 Now I look forward to the concert.
 And I am ready to start preparing with the talking between the songs."

-It wasn’t about performing without nerves — it was about performing with purpose.
+It wasn’t about performing without nerves.
+It was about performing with clarity.

-We only worked together once, but he implemented everything we discussed almost immediately.
+We only worked together once, but he implemented the work immediately.

 34_edited.jpg